By Triciajean Jones

 • Stories: Interviewing an elder is an excellent way for kids to develop good communications skills and learn about their family’s history.

 • Photos: Create an album and identify the date, people and places in the pictures for future generations.
+If there are ancient videos of fond memories you want to watch together, you can clearly view it with services like Digital 8 to digital.

 • Hobbies: Identify multi-generational activities to enjoy together like a family book club or collecting stamps.